khitczenko/canprop-by-age_icphs2023/README.md

 ## Description of other contents

-/data
+### /data

 output data:
 * combined-data-for-analysis.csv: full data used as input to our analyses.
-This is created by analysis.R from the following four sources of data:
+This is created by analysis.Rmd from the following four sources of data:
 * babblecorpus_cp.csv: data for children from babblecorpus; output from get-babblecorpus-cps.R script
 * solomon_cp.csv: data for hand-coded solomon children; output from get-solomon-data.R script
 * yeli-semenzin_cp.csv: data for yeli children that come from work by semenzin; output from get-semenzin-yeli-data.R